guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/IaC/Terraform.md

 <strong>Collections and Structure Types</strong>

-string: a sequence os Unicode characters representing some text, like "hello".

 number: a numeric value.
 The number type can represent both whole numbers like 15 and fractional values like 6.283185.

-bool: a boolean value, either true or false, bool values can be used in conditional logic.

 list( or tuple): a sequence of values, like `["us-west-1a", "us-weat-1c"]`.
 Elements in a list or tuple are identifies by consecutive whole numbers, starting with zero.